IPCC-AR7-WG1/.github/profile/README.md

 ## Repository Structure and Workflow

+All repositories in this organization must follow the naming conventions in [Name your repository](#name-your-repository).

 For **Zero Order Draft (ZOD) through Second Order Draft (SOD)**, authors and chapter teams have flexibility to organise their work as they see fit.
 This includes:

 - Repository structure